JFMSAlmeida/ExtraMile_NovaBase/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Some of our code was inspired from this source: https://github.com/jeffersonRibeiro/react-shopping-cart